All Episodes

 How is that going to deal with Omicron?

-They're they're transmitting the disease.
+They're transmitting the disease.

-So it's not a disease of the unvaccinated, and they just cling to this old outdated worn-out science.
+So it's not a disease of the unvaccinated and they just cling to this old, outdated, worn-out science.

 The idea is to save lives, isn't it?